ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 # Building Nvram-Faker
 As previously mentioned, the firmware that I am emulating is big-endian, 32-bit ARM.
 Since `libnvram-faker.so` will be preloaded into a binary in that firmware, it must match that ARM architecture.
 This means that I will need to cross-compile our `nvram-faker`.

 Cross-compiling requires a cross-compilation toolchain.
-ARM offsers plenty of [toolchains](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain), however, none of them matched what I was looking for, so I decided to use [crosstool-ng](https://github.com/crosstool-ng/crosstool-ng) to compile my own toolchain.
+ARM offers plenty of [toolchains](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain), however, none of them matched what I was looking for, so I decided to use [crosstool-ng](https://github.com/crosstool-ng/crosstool-ng) to compile my own toolchain.
 You can read their [documentation](https://crosstool-ng.github.io/docs/) for more information on how this works.

 ## Making a Cross-Compilation Toolchain with Crosstool-ng
 I used the following commands to begin building `crosstool-ng`: